 The following characterizes the control of test data for performance monitoring.

-Leistungstesting also needs large amounts of test data due to its working process.
-Many users are loaded into an application simultaneously to run a test running flow.
+Leistungs testing also needs large amounts of test data due to its working process.
+Many users load it into an application to run a test running flow, simultaneously.
 Multiple data sets, based on the working load model, are therefore needed in parallel in large numbers.

-Since multiple users cause the load or stress on the application, the data supplied is quickly consumed.
-The vast amounts of test data are thus depleted soon.
+The data supplied is consumed quickly because multiple users cause the load or stress on the application.
+In addition, the vast amounts of test data will deplete soon.

-Because data are consumed in performance testing very quickly, a new period of evaluation involves a re-start of the data.
+Since data are consumed in performance testing quickly, a new period of evaluation is involved in the re-start of the data.
 To avoid the effect of the non-disposition of data on the test cycle, the TDM strategy must make sure that test data can be recreated, retrieved again, or supplied within a short time.

 Today’s performance tests do not frequently use one type of data.
 If the case use consists of several data types, the same workload model is developed for the test environment for the corresponding percentage of each event.
 Smart data for such a workload model covering several forms must, therefore, be given.
 It makes data production more complicated.